southor/tsobg/README.md

 Now go to the root page of the server in the browser.
 You should see a page that lets you enter your player name.
-All players have to do this, and the game starts when playar count has filled up.
+All players have to do this, and the game starts when player count has filled up.

 It is possible to hardcode number of players and some or all player names (also require user id's) in game_settings.py.